maharielrosario/maharielrosario/README.md

 ## Professional Goals

-- Earn a certification in software engineering
-- Work with companies to adopt design systems
+- Work with companies to establish design systems
 - Architect the front end landscape of apps